moyen-blog/goldmark-extensions/README.md

 - [ ] Checked task
 ```

-In the previous example, only the first and third items will have `list-style-type:none` inline styling applied.
+In the previous example, only the first and third items will have `class="task"` inline styling applied.